 Q. How can I get a 'free' lawyer?

 A. CLA charges a modest Administrative Fee for all lawyer referrals, however, you may be matched with an attorney who agrees to provide services to you on a pro bono basis, or for a reduced hourly fee, depending on your income qualifications.
 Please note: 'pro bono' does not mean 'free,' it means an attorney agrees to waive their legal fees for financially eligible clients, but clients are still responsible for all costs related to their matter (e.g. filing fees, etc.).
-To find out if you qualify for a low cost, or pro bono lawyer referral, please contact CLA's Lawyer Referral Services staff at 888-775-8995 for more information, or use the online Financial Screening Application Form.
+To find out if you qualify for a low cost, or pro bono lawyer referral, please contact CLA's Lawyer Referral Services staff at 888-775-8995 for more information.
 Even if you do not qualify for a pro bono attorney, or reduced rate attorney, ask CLA's staff about how you may benefit from a FREE 1/2 hour consultation with an attorney on our panel.

 Q. What are the income limits for pro bono services?